Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Methodologies

 \paragraph{Phase I-2: Relation-aware memory linking.} Intuitively, we can link $m_{new}$ to $m \in M_a$ using edges that indicate their text similarity and chronological order, we find such simplified connection (\eg, ``this happened $\rightarrow$ that similar event occurred'') can yield a context-poor graph that does not help response generation much (Section~\ref{sec:geval}).

 Humans, on the other hand, interpret events by considering the relation between them, such as ``\textit{how does an event affect the other?}'' or ``\textit{why did this person make that change?}''.

-Therefore, we adopt a relation-aware memory linking, where each edge between two memories is encoded with their cause-effect commonsense relation $r \in R$, along with their temporal order.
-These relations are adopted from \citet{hwang2021comet} and modified by us, including \texttt{HinderedBy}, \texttt{Cause}, \texttt{Want}, and 4 more (Appendix~\ref{app:relation}).
+Therefore, we adopt a relation-aware memory linking, where an edge between two memories is encoded with their cause-effect commonsense relation $r \in R$, along w/ the temporal order.
+In practice, we adopt the commonly used relations defined by \citet{hwang2021comet}, including \texttt{HinderedBy}, \texttt{Cause}, \texttt{Want}, and 4 more (Appendix~\ref{app:relation}).

 We start by determining the relation between $m_{new}$ and each associative memory.
 Formally, for each pair of $m_{new}$ and $m \in M_a$, the LLM assigns a relation $r \in R$ based on their \textit{event}, \textit{time} and their origin conversations: